From prediction markets to interpretable collective intelligence: Preliminaries

+Suppose each expert $n\in\bm E$ possesses a certain amount of units that are valuable for him or her (real money or some play money).
+We use the following terminology (see, e.g.,~\cite{Ma2006}). \begin{Def} \emph{A contract} on $\bm\omega\mapsto 1$ is the obligation that can be sold by one expert to another and that binds a seller to pay a buyer $1$~unit once it is revealed that $\bm\omega$ is true. \end{Def}

+We can associate with $\bm\omega$ a prediction market where the experts would be trading contracts on $\bm\omega\mapsto 1$ with each other.
+The potential ability of the price in a prediction market to aggregate experts' information and to converge to a collective probability of $\bm\omega\mapsto 1$ has been the subject of many empirical and theoretical studies.
+Below we provide a brief description of a classical Bayesian model, and many further details can be found in Appendix~\ref{app:pr_mr}.

-Third, we make general remarks on how information exchange relates to the fluctuations of $\pi_v$.
-We provide a slight variation of an example from~\cite{PlSu1988} that shows why the immutability of $\pi_v$ is a more substantial condition than the sameness of $\pi_n^t(\bm\omega)$ at a fixed time $t\ge t_0$.
-Consider an event with three mutually exclusive outcomes $x$, $y$, and $z$.
+But before the formal model, we \emph{in}formally describe an important example that is a slight variation of an example from \cite{PlSu1988} and shows how experts' information and beliefs may vary during the trade even if the initial beliefs are identical.
+Suppose there is an event with three mutually exclusive outcomes $x$, $y$, and $z$.
 Let $\bm\omega$ be the proposition that $x$ has been realized.
 Suppose a random half of the experts know that $y$ has \emph{not} been realized and the other half know that $z$ has \emph{not} been realized.
-All the experts also know that a random half of them observe the realization of~$y$ and the other half observe the realization of~$z$.
-If the experts reckon with the principle of indifference, they will have identical initial probabilities $\pi_n^{t_0}(\bm\omega) = 1/2$, $n\in\bm E$.
-On the other hand, if they generate a prediction market and are sophisticated enough to judge about others' probabilities by watching it, then $\pi_v$ will change toward~$1$.
-The model~\cite{FeFoPe2005} is one way to formally describe how $\pi_v$ cease to fluctuate in a prediction market, in particular in the $xyz$-ex\-am\-ple.
-We briefly discuss this model in Section~\ref{subsec:pen_model}.
+All the experts also know that a random half of them know about~$y$ and the other half know about~$z$.
+If the experts reckon with the principle of indifference, they will have identical initial probabilities $\pi_n^{0}(\bm\omega) = 1/2$, $n\in\bm E$.
+In this situation, any static probability aggregation scheme yields nothing better than $1/2$.
+On the other hand, if the experts generate a prediction market and are sophisticated enough to judge about others' probabilities by watching others' behavior in this market, then their beliefs will change toward~$1$.

-Fourth, we demonstrate that the median $\bm\mu(\bm\omega,\bm E)$ is a better choice than the mean of~$\pi_v$.
-Suppose there is an expert who has understood that $\bm\omega$ is true and, therefore, is ready to spend his or her entire budget on contracts on the truth of~$\bm\omega$, buying them at any price $q < 1$.
-If he or she buys contracts at a price $q>0.5$ from another expert, then such a transaction will generate $V^+$ votes associated with the probability $\pi_1 = 1$ and $V^- < V^+$ votes associated with the probability $\pi_2 < 1$.
-Therefore, the median of the corresponding probabilities $\pi_v$ will be equal to $1$, while the mean will not.